 Thank you to all students for your graciousness and flexibility as we all make a significant shift to online learning for Spring Term.
 We recognize that this change, and the changes around us in our larger community, are challenging and stressful.
 We are committed to supporting your learning through the end of the term and through the remainder of the academic year.

 We’ve created this page to orient you to available supports and resources.
-You will find information, FAQs, technical support links, and resources in one central location.
+You will find information, technical support links, and resources in one central location.
 We will keep this page updated on a regular basis.

 Technical Support for Online Courses